kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 Reading data from an existing dataset is equally straight forward.
-DatasetReaders implement the standard [Iterator][ator-doc] and [Iterable][able-doc] interfaces, so java's for-each syntax works and is the easiest way to get entites from a reader.
+DatasetReaders implement the standard [Iterator][ator-doc] and [Iterable][able-doc] interfaces, so java's for-each syntax works and is the easiest way to get entities from a reader.
 If calling `next()` without using for-each syntax, keep in mind that it is incorrect to call `next()` after the reader has been exhausted (i.e.  no more entities remain) and an exception will be thrown.
 Instead, users must use the `hasNext()` method to test if the